sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Topics.md

 Unique Id for the Topic

 ### Returns
-An array of Subscription objects.
+An array of subscription objects.

-## `Get Topics Access Control List`
+## `Get topics access control list`
-Get the default Access Control List for new Topics.
+Get the default Access Control List for new topics.

 ### Request
 ``GET api/v1/tenants/{tenantId}/namespaces/{namespaceId}/accesscontrol/topics``